-Current environment Planned environment Act ion Existing FAStT500 (machine type 3552) storage subsystems with controllers that have firmware version levels 04.00.xx.xx through 05.3x.xx.xx Firmware version level 05.3x.xx.xx Storage Manager 9.16.
+Current environment Planned environment Action Existing FAStT500 (machine type 3552) storage subsystems with controllers that have firmware version levels 04.00.xx.xx through 05.3x.xx.xx Firmware version level 05.3x.xx.xx Storage Manager 9.23.
 Note: Firmware version level 05.4x.xx.xx or higher does not support machine type 3552.
 Uninstall the previous version of Storage Manager.
-See "Uninstalling storage management software components" on page 146 for more information.
-Install Storage Manager 9.16.
-See "New installation process" on page 61 for more information.
-Discover the storage subsystems.
-See "Performing an initial automatic discovery of storage subsystems" on page 121 for more information.
-If the current controller firmware version number starts with "4.", go to the DS4000 technical support Web site listed on page xxi to download firmware level 04.01.02.30 or higher and its matching NVSRAM.
-Important: The storage subsystem controllers must be at firmware level 04.01.02.30 or higher before you download firmware level 05.3x.xx.xx and NVSRAM to the controllers.
-If the current controller firmware version number starts with "4.", download firmware level 04.01.02.30 or higher and its associated NVSRAM.
-See "Downloading controller firmware, NVSRAM, ESM firmware" on page 125 for more information.
-Download the latest firmware and NVSRAM version 5.3x.xx.xx from the IBM Web site.
-See "Downloading controller firmware, NVSRAM, ESM firmware" on page 125 for more information.
+See "Uninstalling storage management software components" on page 160 for more information.
+2. Install Storage Manager 9.23.
+See Table 3 on page 2 for the latest version of the controller firmware thread that is supported for a given DS4000 subsystem model.
+3. Discover the storage subsystems.
+See "Performing an initial automatic discovery of storage subsystems" on page 135 for more information.
+If the current controller firmware version number starts with "4.", go to the DS4000 technical support Web site to download firmware level 04.01.02.30 or higher and its matching NVSRAM.
+Important: The storage subsystem controllers must be at firmware level 04.01.02.30 or higher before you download firmware level 05.3x.xx.xx and NVSRAM.
+4. If the current controller firmware version number starts with "4.", download firmware level 04.01.02.30 or higher and its associated NVSRAM and then perform the next step to upgrade the controller firmware to the latest 5.3x.xx.xx version.
+See "Downloading controller firmware, NVSRAM, ESM firmware" on page 139 for more information.
+5. Download the latest firmware and NVSRAM version 5.3x.xx.xx from the IBM Web site.
+See "Downloading controller firmware, NVSRAM, ESM firmware" on page 139 for more information.